-Grab your slow cooker (here’s the one I use) Place the chicken breast in the crockpot and cover it with the chopped onions, carrots, and celery.
-Pour 5 cups of water over everything then add in about two heaping tablespoons of my favorite “not so secret ingredient”.
+Grab your slow cooker (here’s the one I use) Place boneless skinless chicken breasts (or chicken thighs!) in the crockpot and cover it with the chopped onions, carrots, and celery.
+In place of chicken broth, pour 5 cups of water over everything then add in about two heaping tablespoons of my favorite “not so secret ingredient”.
 Stir it up just a bit then set your crock pot to low for 6-7 hours or on high for about 3-4 hours.

-Better than Bouillon is actually my mom’s favorite ingredient.
+Better than Bouillon is actually my mom’s favorite ingredient too so I learned this trick from her.
 I’m pretty sure there was ALWAYS a jar in our fridge growing up.
 Now there’s ALWAYS a jar in my fridge too.
 I use this to make super quick semi homemade gravy.
 I also add a couple teaspoons to pasta, sauces, soups, etc for a instant flavor boost.